 Luxembourg…is a well-known international banking centre as well as home to a number of EU bodies, including the Courts of Justice and Auditors.
 The European Investment Bank, the administrative headquarters of the European Parliament and a number of European Commission services are also found…on the outskirts of the city (“History of the EU”).

-In over 60 years since the end of World War II, Europe has made tremendous strides in unity and co–operation.
-It will continually move forward, slowly but surely, to become a giant European Superstate which is destined to have a profound and dramatic effect on the rest of the world.
+In over 60 years since the end of World War II, Europe has made tremendous strides in unity and co-operation.
+In spite of the United Kingdom’s decision to withdraw from the European Union causing many difficulties for the EU and the serious problem of the refugee/migrant influx, it is destined to continually move forward, slowly but surely, to become a giant European Superstate.
+And when that happens—then what?

 You can subscribe absolutely FREE to the print edition of Straightforward Magazine—no strings attached!
 Fill out the form below to receive your free subscription to this unique and vitally important magazine.